HewlettPackard/foedus_code/README.markdown

 --------
 FOEDUS is a new transactional key-value library developped at Hewlett-Packard Labs that is optimized for a large number of CPU cores and NVRAM storage.
-It is a handy C++ library you can either include in your source code (by invoking CMake script) or dynamically linc to.
+It is a handy C++ library you can either include in your source code (by invoking CMake script) or dynamically link to.
 In a nutshell, it is something like BerkeleyDB, but it is much more efficient on new hardware.

 Folder Structure